taoshidev/request-network/VALIDATOR_INSTRUCTIONS.md

 - **Containerization**: Docker for creating, deploying, and running applications in isolated environments.
 - **Cloud Infrastructure**: AWS services including ECS (Elastic Container Service) and Elastic Beanstalk for deployment and scaling.
 - **Version Management Tools**: NVM to manage Node.js versions and PNPM for efficient package management.
-- **Blockchain Integration**: Infura API for interfacing with the Ethereum network for managing crypto transactions.

 ## Setup Process

 ### Environment Configuration

-Configure your environment to differentiate between development and production settings:
+Configure your environment to differentiate between development, staging and production settings:

-- **Development Settings**: Connect to the Ethereum 'Sepolia' test network and configure the API to interact with mock data.
+- **Development Settings**: Test network and configure the API to interact with mock data.
-- **Staging Settings**: Connect to the Ethereum 'Sepolia' test network and configure the API to interact with mock data.
+- **Staging Settings**: Test network and configure the API to interact with mock data.
 Reserved for environments that are deployed to a live server, but not yet production-ready.
-- **Production Settings**: Set up connections to the Ethereum 'mainnet' for handling live data and transactions.
+- **Production Settings**: Set up connections to Stripe Api for handling live data and transactions.

 ### Initial Configuration